Join us for a timely and enlightening conversation covering the converging worlds of real estate, antisemitism, and education.

 Beyond academic achievements, Dr. Román has consistently championed programs addressing critical challenges such as food and housing insecurity, providing robust support for foster youth, undocumented students, and justice-impacted learners.
 His holistic approach creates a campus environment where students feel empowered to pursue their educational goals.

-Appointed Interim Chancellor in November 2024, Dr. Román brings a visionary perspective to LACCD's leadership.
+Appointed Interim Chancellor in November 2024 and officially as Chancellor on May 7, 2025, Dr. Román brings a visionary perspective to LACCD's leadership.
 His strategic priorities include expanding quality educational access, enhancing support for vulnerable student populations, and cultivating strategic community partnerships – all while maintaining rigorous fiscal responsibility.

 His academic credentials reflect his professional accomplishments.
 Dr. Román holds a doctorate and master's degree in Public Administration from the University of La Verne and a bachelor's degree in Political Science from the University of California, Riverside.
 More than a leader, Dr. Román represents possibility itself.
 His journey serves as an inspiring blueprint for a shared commitment to equity and excellence, illuminating a path toward a brighter future for the communities LACCD serves.